 Modern windows are beautiful, highly technical constructions.
 In my humble opinion it’s worth shelling out for the best that you can possibly buy.
 You won’t regret installing the most energy efficient windows.
 Just remember: people in high-performing glass houses shouldn’t have high bills!
 Here’s looking at you…

 You can find out more about double glazing, triple and quadruple at green open house events in September.
 Speak to real homeowners as they share their personal experience of refurbishing their homes as part of SuperHome Open Days.
 SuperHomes are older homes refurbished by their owners for greater comfort, lower bills and far fewer carbon emissions – at least 60% less!
 Entry is free.
 Book now.

-© David Thorpe, Manager of Green Deal Advice and author of Sustainable Home Refurbishment: The Earthscan Expert Guide to Retrofitting Homes for Efficiency
+© David Thorpe Jan 2013.
+David is the author of Sustainable Home Refurbishment: The Earthscan Expert Guide to Retrofitting Homes for Efficiency.